 Summer means many things: warm hikes, days spent on the water, and for many, weddings!
 Summer is a favorite time for couples to gather their friends and family and celebrate their marriage.
-The Adirondacks are an especially romantically scenic place for a summer wedding and there are many local vendors, venues, and artisans who help make Adirondack weddings truly special.
+The Adirondacks are an especially romantically scenic place for a summer wedding and there are many local vendors, venues, and artisans who help make getting married in the mountains truly special.

 In the historic and quaint town of Jay, Linda D'Arco is the owner of Little Farmhouse Flowers, purveyors of sumptuous, artfully designed flower arrangements.
 Linda's designs look like something out of a rich still life painting: vibrant color, twisting stems, flowers in every direction.
 These aren’t your average, typical bouquets.
 They’re explosive with color and life, a kind of celebration of the beauty and variety of flowers.
 The work done by Linda and her team is an example of the difference between simply putting together a bunch of flowers and arranging them.

 Among other organizations, Little Farmhouse Flowers is a member of the Women Who Farm Farm Finder, an organization that celebrates women in agriculture and provides support through access to resources including education, agricultural techniques, and supplies.
 It's a valuable resource for many.
 Much of Little Farmhouse Flowers' business is for weddings and events, adding a vibrant, naturally beautiful element to summer weddings.
 Linda's arrangements are adored throughout the Adirondacks and with the disruption of summer events due to the global pandemic, Linda and her team have been finding new, fun ways to share the bounty of Little Farmhouse Flowers with more local residents looking for a bit of extra good cheer every day.

 For those who don't know your story, how did you end up in the Adirondacks?